lovullo/libliza-php/README.md

 ## Hacking
-See `README.hacking` for information on hacking libliza-php, including instructions for deploying to Packagist.
+See `HACKING` for information on hacking libliza-php, including instructions for deploying to Packagist.